jakobjassmann/dk_forest_lidar_2021/README.md

 **Projection across Denmark**

 The models can then be used to project the forest quality predictions across Denmark.
-For the publication, we only used the models based on the "BIOWIDE" stratification, as these models performed better.
-The projection script also prepares the outputs as cloud optimised geotiffs for webhosting and visualisation using the web app.
+The projection scripts also prepare the outputs as cloud optimised geotiffs for webhosting and visualisation using the web app.

 - Projection script: `scripts/projections/project_pixels.R`